mishankov/web-tail/README.md

 ## Configuration

-In unpacked folder edit `web-tail.config.json` file
+In unpacked folder edit `web-tail.config.toml` file

 - `port` - Port that Web tail will run on.
 Defaults value is `4444`
 - `openBrowserOnStart` - automatically open tab with Web tail in your default browser on start.
 Default value is `false`